USS Kitty Hawk (CV-63): Post decommissioning

 As the last conventional American aircraft carriers to be decommissioned, Kitty Hawk and John F. Kennedy were the last two carriers suitable for conversion into museum ships.
 Nuclear carriers, such as Enterprise and the Nimitz class, require extensive disassembly to remove their nuclear reactors during decommissioning, leaving them in an unsuitable condition for donation.

 After Kitty Hawk was decommissioned, groups based in Wilmington, North Carolina and Pensacola, Florida lobbied to acquire the ship after her release from the Navy Inactive Ships Program.

 By March 2017, the USS Kitty Hawk Veterans Association had raised $5 million in pledges to preserve the aircraft carrier as a museum ship.
 Members sought to donate $15,000 in memorabilia for display if it came to fruition.

 After President Donald Trump gave a speech on board USS Gerald R. Ford and promised to build a 12-carrier navy, US Navy officials extended Kitty Hawk's stay in the reserve inactive fleet and considered the possibility of recommissioning her to help with the buildup.

 On 20 October 2017, Kitty Hawk was stricken from the Naval Vessel Register, and on 25 October 2017, the Navy announced its intentions to dispose of her by scrapping.

 On 9 March 2021, Kitty Hawk arrived at Puget Sound Naval Shipyard to be put in dry dock and have the hull scraped of marine life before being towed to her final destination.

-On 6 October 2021, Kitty Hawk and John F. Kennedy were sold for one-cent each to International Shipbreaking Limited.
+On 6 October 2021, Kitty Hawk and John F. Kennedy were sold for one cent each to International Shipbreaking Limited.

 On 15 January 2022, Kitty Hawk left the Puget Sound Naval Shipyard, under tow, en-route to Brownsville, Texas, for scrapping.
 As she is too big to transit the Panama Canal, she went instead by way of the Straits of Magellan.

 On 31 May 2022, Kitty Hawk arrived in Brownsville, Texas, for scrapping.
+Scrapping was mostly complete by early 2024, as shown by aerial footage posted online.

+It was also announced that the Air Zoo in Kalamazoo, Michigan was donated one of the ship's anchors and several pieces of the flight deck for outside display.
+This will go on display in June 2024 with help of the USS Kitty Hawk Veterans Association.